 Herpes is a viral infection that affects the skin and nerves, and is usually passed by skin-to-skin contact.
 (1) It’s not typically passed by blood.
 Some forms of direct contact that can transmit HSV strains (including genital and oral herpes) are:

 - sharing the same eating utensils or toothbrushes

-- People having their first herpes outbreak are discouraged from donating, and are asked to wait about a month.
+However, according to this Go Ask Alice column, people having their first herpes outbreak are discouraged from donating, and are asked to wait about a month.

 This is because the first time herpes manifests is usually the strongest.
 There is also a tiny possibility during this period that the virus could enter the bloodstream.
 (2)

 If you’re feeling especially ill, either because of herpes symptoms or another illness, it’s best to wait.

 The Australian Red Cross’ guidelines say not to donate blood during an active herpes outbreak.
 Their website advises to wait until any sores are gone.
 The area of infection must be clean and dry.
 (3)

 The site also says if you’ve come into sexual contact with someone who has active genital herpes, to wait two weeks before donating blood.

 The current American Red Cross guidelines do not list Valtrex as a reason not to donate blood.
 A 2008 Chicago Tribune article said a person should wait 48 hours after taking antiviral medications to donate, but this is no longer reflected in the Red Cross guidelines.
 Antivirals include valacyclovir, acyclovir, or famciclovir.

 Stress contributes to outbreak frequency.
 (4) If you’re feeling unusually stressed already, any additional stress on your body could have the potential to trigger a herpes outbreak.